illustration-library-mockup-short.png

 RH-illustration-library-portfolio-assets_guidelines.png

-We also worked with our brand designers to create illustration guidelines that reflected all that we had documented in terms of refinement throughout the entire library project.
-This also included working with a UX designer and copywriter to get the guidelines formatted to be published on brand.redhat.com.
+We also worked with our brand designers to create illustration guidelines that reflected all that we had documented throughout the library project.
+We collaborated with UX designers and copywriters to format the guidelines to be published on brand.redhat.com.
 You can view the full illustration guidelines page here.

 Credits: Nick Burns (associate creative director), Claire Allison (senior graphic designer), Cole Ferguson (brand designer), Karen King (senior graphic designer), Jessica Burkitt (account manager), Leigh Morrison (senior manager, corporate social media), Callie Martin (social media specialist), Dan Caryll (manager, UX design), Libby Levi (associate creative director), Alex Traboulsi (senior graphic designer), Wildfire (agency partner), Laura Walters (associate creative director), Drew Carrow (senior motion graphics designer), Tyler Jackson (freelance motion graphics designer), Renee Mansell (UX designer), Abigail Ojeda (copywriter).